-Because occupations involving physical labor dominate the local economy, Freeport is generally considered to be a blue-collar town.
-36.62% of the Freeport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Freeport is a blue-collar town, with 36.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Freeport is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Freeport who work in healthcare (13.15%), sales jobs (11.50%), and office and administrative support (10.80%).

-The population of Freeport overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Freeport, 22.87% have at least a bachelor's degree.
+The education level of Freeport citizens is a little higher than the average for US cities and towns: 22.87% of adults in Freeport have at least a bachelor's degree.

 The per capita income in Freeport in 2022 was $54,589, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $218,356 for a family of four.
 However, Freeport contains both very wealthy and poor people as well.